Overlooked factors in concept-based explanations: Dataset choice, concept learnability, and human capability: Concept learnability: Concepts used are less learnable than target classes

-\smallsec{Evaluation} We evaluate learnability using normalized average precision~\cite{hoiem2012error}.
-We do so for two reasons: first, in order to avoid having to set a threshold and second, to ensure that the we can compare between the concepts and scenes that have very different base rates.
-In our experiments, we set the base rate to be that of the classes (i.e, $\frac{1}{365}$ when comparing Broden concepts to Places365 classes and $\frac{1}{200}$ when comparing CUB concepts to CUB classes).
+\smallsec{Evaluation} We evaluate learnability with normalized average precision (AP)~\cite{hoiem2012error}.
+We choose normalized AP for two reasons: first, to avoid having to set a threshold and second, to fairly compare concepts and scenes that have very different base rates.
+In our experiments, we set the base rate to be that of the classes: $\frac{1}{365}$ when comparing Broden concepts vs. Places365 classes and $\frac{1}{200}$ when comparing CUB concepts vs. CUB classes.

-\smallsec{Results} In both settings, we find that the concepts are much harder to learn on average: the median normalized AP for the Broden concepts is just 7.6\%, whereas the median normalized AP of Places365 classes is 37.5\%; the median normalized AP for the CUB concepts is just 2.3\%, whereas the median normalizedAP of CUB classes is 65.9\% (see Fig.~\ref{fig:attr_vs_scene} for Broden concepts and Fig.~\ref{fig:cub_learnability_supp} for CUB concepts for the full histogram of normalized average precisions)
+\smallsec{Results} In both settings, we find that the concepts are much harder to learn than the target classes.
+The median normalized AP for Broden concepts is 7.6\%, much lower than 37.5\% of Places365 classes.
+Similarly, the median normalized AP for CUB concepts is 2.3\%, much lower than 65.9\% of CUB classes.
+Histograms of normalized APs are shown in \cref{fig:attr_vs_scene} (Broden/Places365) and the supp. mat.
+(CUB).

-While concepts are harder to learn than the classes overall, it's possible that individual classes are explained by concepts that are easier.
-We verify that this is not the case by evaluating explanations from IBD~\cite{zhou2018ibd}.
-IBD greedily learns a basis of concept vectors as well as a residual vector, decomposing every model prediction into a linear combination of the basis and residual vectors (i.e. a linear model).\footnote{When running experiments to identify concepts per scene, we use the code provided by Zhou et al. in \url{https://github.com/CSAILVision/IBD}} For 10 scenes chosen at random, we report the normalized AP score for both the scene and each of the 5 concepts with highest coefficients.
-All these scenes are explained by at least one concept that is harder to learn than the scene itself, for example, the scene class \texttt{bathroom} is explained by concepts that are all harder to learn.
+However, is it possible that each class is explained by concepts that are more learnable than the class?
+Our investigation with IBD~\cite{zhou2018ibd} explanations suggests this is not the case.
+IBD greedily learns a basis of concept vectors, as well as a residual vector, and decomposes each model prediction into a linear combination of the basis and residual vectors.\footnote{We use code provided by the authors: \url{https://github.com/CSAILVision/IBD}.} For 10 randomly chosen scene classes, we compare the normalized AP of the scene class vs. 5 concepts with the highest coefficients (i.e., 5 concepts that are the most important for explaining the prediction).
+See \cref{tab:ibd_attr_vs_scenes} for the results.
+We find that all 10 scene classes are explained with at least one concept that is harder to learn than the class.
+For some classes (e.g., \texttt{bathroom}, \texttt{kitchen}), all concepts used in the explanation are harder to learn than the class.

-Our experiments above show that a significant fraction of the concepts used by all concept-based interpretability methods are harder for a model to learn than the target classes.
-Moreover, in the following section (Sec.~\ref{sec:human_exp}), we show that these concepts can also be hard for humans to identify.
+Our experiments show that a significant fraction of the concepts used by existing concept-based interpretability methods are harder to learn than the target classes, issuing a wake-up call to the field.
+In the following section, we show that these concepts can also be hard for people to identify.